Holy Trinity, Stirling

 Church Overview

-One of Sir Robert Rowand Anderson’s most distinctive churches, this fine, little altered Victorian church opened in 1878.
+One of Sir Robert Rowand Anderson’s most distinctive churches, this fine, little altered Victorian building opened in 1878.
 It is designed in Anderson’s signature Early Gothic style of nave with aisles and chancel in stone with a slate roof.

 Services